-39.1 Migrants in all tiers must show that they have enough money to support themselves and any dependants when they enter the UK, until they start to receive an income.
+- 39.1 Migrants in all tiers must show that they have enough money to support themselves and any dependants when they enter the UK, until they start to receive an income.
 Please see the migrant guidance available on our website.
-Guidance for dependants of Tier 2 and Tier 5 migrants is on our website at www.ukba.homeoffice.gov.uk/visas-immigration/partners-families/migrant-workers-students/

-39.2 To qualify for entry clearance, or leave to remain in the UK under Tier 2 or Tier 5, the migrant must meet the maintenance requirements set out in the guidance for migrants and the Immigration Rules.
-Croatian nationals applying for worker authorisation do not have to meet any maintenance requirements.

-39.3 If your licence is rated A, A (Premium) or A (SME+), you can certify maintenance for any migrant sponsored under Tier 2 or Tier 5.
-You can also certify maintenance for dependants of any Tier 2 migrants but not dependants of Tier 5 migrants.

-39.4 If you want to certify maintenance for a migrant (and under Tier 2, for their dependants), you just need to 'tick' the relevant box on the CoS you assign.

-39.5 If you certify maintenance you confirm that you will maintain and accommodate them up to the end of their first month of employment in the UK if needed.
-You may limit the amount of the undertaking, but any limit must be at least £900.
-If you certify maintenance for a Tier 2 migrant's dependents you confirm that you will maintain and accommodate them for the first month of any leave that is granted to them.
-You may limit this, but it must be at least £600 per dependent.

-39.6 When you tick the relevant box on a Tier 2 CoS you are automatically certifying maintenance for both the migrant and their dependants.
-If you do not wish to certify maintenance for dependents you must add a 'sponsor note' to the CoS, saying this.

-39.7 If you certify maintenance you must make sure the migrants are aware that they must not claim state benefits.
-If they do claim state benefits, with your knowledge, we will take action against you.

-39.8 If you do not wish to certify maintenance at all, then the migrant and their dependants must all meet the maintenance requirements as set out in the relevant guidance and the Immigration Rules, and give us the required evidence with their application for leave.
+Guidance for dependants of Tier 2 and Tier 5 migrants is on our pages on the GOV.UK website at: www.gov.uk/government/publications//guidance-for-dependants-of-uk-visa-applicants-tiers-1-2-4-5. - 39.2 To qualify for entry clearance, or leave to remain in the UK under Tier 2 or Tier 5, the migrant must meet the maintenance requirements set out in the guidance for migrants and the Immigration Rules.
+Croatian nationals applying for worker authorisation do not have to meet any maintenance requirements. - 39.3 If your licence is rated A, A (Premium) or A (SME+), you can certify maintenance for any migrant sponsored under Tier 2 or Tier 5.
+You can also certify maintenance for dependants of any Tier 2 migrants but not dependants of Tier 5 migrants. - 39.4 If you want to certify maintenance for a migrant (and under Tier 2, for their dependants), you just need to 'tick' the relevant box on the CoS you assign. - 39.5 If you certify maintenance you confirm that you will maintain and accommodate them up to the end of their first month of employment in the UK if needed.
+You may limit the amount of the undertaking, but any limit must be at least £900 (£945 if the migrant's application is made on or after 1 July 2014).
+If you certify maintenance for a Tier 2 migrant's dependants you confirm that you will maintain and accommodate them for the first month of any leave that is granted to them.
+You may limit this, but it must be at least £600 (£630 if the dependant's application is made on or after 1 July 2014) per dependant. - 39.6 When you tick the relevant box on a Tier 2 CoS you are automatically certifying maintenance for both the migrant and their dependants.
+If you do not wish to certify maintenance for dependents you must add a 'sponsor note' to the CoS, saying this. - 39.7 If you certify maintenance you must make sure the migrants are aware that they must not claim state benefits.
+If they do claim state benefits, with your knowledge, we will take action against you. - 39.8 If you do not wish to certify maintenance at all, then the migrant and their dependants must all meet the maintenance requirements as set out in the relevant guidance and the Immigration Rules, and give us the required evidence with their application for leave.